Igor-Lira/bee-empire/README.md

 ## How to run this project

-Run the server for developemnt (You need to have Node and NPM installed):
+Run the server for development (You need to have Node and NPM installed):
 ```
 npm install
 ```